zots0127/Jokewallet/readme.md

 # Jokewallet 0.1
 You can create a offline wallet and do some operation.

-If I have free time I will complete it.
+If I have free time I will complete it and make a standalone installer for it~

+Or use Django make a web application and add the private_key protection.

+I just know base64 and maybe cut the key and exchange the order？

+I will learn something about it .

-I didn't get api still now, so I can't do transaction now.
+I didn't get transaction api still now, so I can't do transaction now.

 I was trying to use RPC, but I can't connect to my bitcoin core so change to this way.